SAWGraph/geospatial-kg/datasets/administrative-regions/README.md

 ## Administrative Regions
 Administrative regions are classified according to GADM.
 SAWGraph uses the first four levels: 0 country (implicit), 1 state, 2 county, and 3 county subdivision.

+**Script**: *AdminRegion_state_class-statements_2ttl.py*
+* Creates a .ttl file containing only class assignments (*?x* rdf:type kwg-ont:AdministrativeRegion_*#*) from the above files.
+This can be imported into any SAWGraph repository so federation to the Spatial repository is not required to enforce instances being a specific administrative region level.

 ### Administrative Regions: Level 1 (KnowWhereGraph)
 SAWGraph obtains these from [KnowWhereGraph](https://www.knowwheregraph.org/)) along with their S2 integration.

+**Script**: *AdminRegionsLevel1&2-2ttl.py*
+* Creates us_admin-regions_level-1.ttl file with US state information queried from [KnowWhereGraph](https://stko-kwg.geog.ucsb.edu/graphdb/sparql).
+* Creates a unique .ttl file for each US state with that state's county information queried from KnowWhereGraph.
+* Adds an `owl:sameAs` relation to a `dcgeoid` identifier for linking to Data Commons.

 ### Administrative Regions: Level 2 (KnowWhereGraph)
 SAWGraph obtains these from [KnowWhereGraph](https://www.knowwheregraph.org/)) along with their S2 integration.

+**Script**: See *AdminRegionsLevel1&2-2ttl.py* above.

 ### Administrative Regions: Level 3 (US Census Bureau County Subdivisions)
 SAWGraph obtains these from [US Census Bureau](https://www.census.gov/cgi-bin/geo/shapefiles/index.php)).